 How difficult is the Cotswold Way?
 Do I need to do much training?

 The Cotswold Way is considered one of the easiest National Trails and makes a good first long-distance walk, though that doesn’t mean it’s not still a challenge.
-Although the hills on the route aren’t hugely steep, there are a lot of them, and walking one day after another is a lot more tiring than doing a one-off walk if you’re not used to it.
+Although the hills on the route aren’t hugely steep, there are a lot of them, and walking continuously one day after another gets a lot more tiring than just doing a one-off long walk if you’re not used to it.

 Anyone with average fitness should be able to walk the Cotswold Way, particularly if you’re doing it over 9–10 days.
 But if you’re not an experienced hiker, it’s a good idea to do some training in advance – walking regularly and doing a few walks of similar distances to what you’ll be doing.